SS Court Main Office

 The SS Court Main Office (Hauptamt SS-Gericht) - one of the 12 SS main departments - was the legal department of the SS in Nazi Germany.
 It was responsible for formulating the laws and codes for the SS and various other groups of the police, conducting investigations and trials, as well as administering the SS and Police Courts and penal systems.

 History

-Early in the Nazi regime, SS personnel were charged with breaking the law through the performance of their duties at the Dachau concentration camp in 1934.
+Early in the Nazi regime, SS personnel were charged with breaking the law through the performance of their duties at the Dachau concentration camp in 1934; moreover, their atrocities and lack of discipline during the invasion of Poland caused some protests among Wehrmacht officials.
 Under such circumstances, the Nazi Party realised it would be expedient to remove the SS and police units from the jurisdiction of the civilian courts.
-This was achieved through an ordinance by the Council of Ministers for the Defense of the Reich in 1939.
+This was achieved through an ordinance by the Council of Ministers for the Defense of the Reich on 17 October 1939.

 This legal status meant all SS personnel were only accountable to the Hauptamt SS Gericht.
 This effectively placed the SS above German law and able to live by its own rules and conventions.